 In recent years, we’ve done a great deal to enhance our undergraduate curriculum, in order to ensure that all our students have a chance to work directly with professors in small seminars.
 All history majors begin by taking History 200, a gateway course introducing students to the basic methods and techniques of historical interpretation.
 Several of these small classes are offered each term, and they are organized around a variety of compelling topics that change from year to year, thus reflecting the up-to-date research of our faculty.
 In the junior or senior year, all history majors will take another seminar, History 498.
 This time, they’ll make history by researching and writing a work of original scholarship.
 These seminars, too, revolve around an array of special topics, allowing students with similar interests to work through the process of gathering, interpreting, and organizing historical evidence under the direction of an expert in the field.

-If you’re interested in our Honors Program, you should be in touch with me or with Scott Bartlett, our Academic Advisor.
+If you’re interested in our Honors Program, you should be in touch with me or with Scott Bartlett, our Senior Academic Advisor.
 Qualified students usually begin this program in the junior year with History 495, a research seminar that mirrors and meets with any History 498, and which also requires students to assemble a critical overview of their own scholarly work.
 Preparation for the Honors Senior Thesis continues with History 492, a seminar on the historical development of the historian’s craft and an introduction to new research methods; it culminates in the writing of a research proposal for work to be carried out in the senior year, under the supervision of an individual faculty advisor.

 Interested?
 Still have a lot of questions?
 Please don’t hesitate to contact us.
 We look forward to hearing from you, and to helping you navigate your way through history.

-Associate Professor of History & Director of Undergraduate Studies
+Assistant Professor of History & Director of Undergraduate Studies